Real Unión: History

 On 11 November 2008, in the 2008–09 Copa del Rey against Real Madrid, Real Unión lost 3–4 at the Santiago Bernabéu, but secured a famous aggregate victory following a 3–2 home victory in the first leg (away goals rule).
 It was the first time in history that Real Madrid were eliminated by a Segunda División B team at home.

 The club finally returned to the Segunda División in 2009 after a 44-year absence, successively defeating Sabadell (2–1 aggregate) and Alcorcón (3–1) in the 2008–09 promotion play-offs.
 However, it would be a short-lived return, as the team was immediately relegated, after ranking 21st.

 After a season in the Spanish second division, the team was relegated to the third division.
 In the 2010/11 season, they finished fourth in their group and entered the promotion playoffs.
 They lost the playoff tiebreaker to Sevilla Atlético after winning the first match 2–1 but losing the second 3–0.
 The 2011/12 season was inconsistent for Real Unión, and they finished 14th in the league.
 They finished eighth in 2012/13, and despite financial struggles in 2013/14, they managed to avoid relegation to the fourth division by finishing 15th.

 In the 2014/15 season, the team was back fighting for promotion in the playoffs.
 Unfortunately, they were knocked out in the first round by UCAM Murcia.
 Murcia scored the winning goal in extra time of the second match – the first game at Stadium Gal had been a 0–0 draw.
 Despite this disappointment, the team bounced back strong and won the Copa Federación on April 16, 2015, after beating Castellón in a two-game final.

 In July 2021, Unai Emery and his family completed a takeover of the club for whom his father and grandfather had played.

+In December 2024, the club announced that V Sports, the holding company of Premier League club Aston Villa, managed by Unai Emery, had purchased an approximate 25% stake in the club.